halledevlin/halledevlin.github.io/GIAH/giah.md

 When God created Horse, he created a very special animal.
 And when he gave Horse to Human, he gave us a chance to experience one of the most incredible relationships a person can have.

-The only other relationship I know that compares is the relationship I have with God--except in that relationship, *I'm* the one who gets fed the grain, and has to learn to lower my head to let him put the halter on.
+The only other relationship that compares is the relationship I have with God--except in that relationship, *I'm* the one who gets fed the grain, and has to learn to lower my head to accept the halter.

 From either perspective, it's an awesome ride.
-In this series of short "horse parables" (and upcoming book) that make up *God is a Horseman,* I invite you to join with me, my horses, and God, as we discuss living and working with each other.
+In this series of short "horse parables" (and upcoming book) that make up *God is a Horseman,* I invite you to join me, my horses, and God, as we discuss living and working with each other.
 Get in (or under) the saddle.

  - [#1: Jordache -- A Purpose-Driven Horse](giah_1-2.html)
  - [#2: A One-Eyed Horse](giah_2_2.html)